 It is in this area where the parens patriae concept in which the State acts as parent fails miserably.
 It is our contention that in this case, if the State alone cannot ensure the welfare of our children, particularly those who roam our streets, the private sector can be tapped to address a seemingly gargantuan social strain.
-This bill aims to strengthen the Barangay Council for the Protection of Children (BCPC), as a majority of street children still go home to poor communities within a barangay, according to ChildHope Asia Foundation, one of the leading NGOs helping our street Children.
-It is a preventive approach with a single purpose of eliminating the presence of street children in our cities and municipalities.
+According to ChildHope Asia Foundation, one of the leading non-governmental organizations (NGOs) concerned on children welfare and protection, majority of street children still go home to poor communities within a barangay.
+Thus, this bill aims to strengthen the Barangay Council for the Protection of Children (BCPC)2 organized under Presidential Decree (PD) 603 as a preventive approach for the purpose of eliminating the presence of street children in our cities and municipalities.

-Aptly entitled the "Street Children Welfare Act of 2010," the bill also provides incentives to private individuals, corporations, non-governmental organizations or entities that offer much-needed facilities or services aimed at providing our street children short- and long-term refuge against the harsh realities of the streets, including donations to such endeavors.
+Aptly entitled the "Street Children Welfare Act," the bill also provides incentives to private individuals, corporations, NGOs or entities that offer much-needed facilities or services aimed at providing our street children short- and long-term refuge against the harsh realities of the streets, including donations to such endeavors.
 It allows these so-called "good Samaritans" to use the amount they allot on such facilities, services or donations as an allowable deduction in their gross income.

-We cannot allow the plight of our street children to continue.
+We cannot allow the sad plight of our street children to continue.
 Hence, the immediate passage of this bill is earnestly sought.